 SCREEN Holdings’ president assumes the ultimate responsibility for the Group’s promotion system, including health and productivity management, a priority strategic area pursued by the Group.

-The Healthcare Subcommittee is a specialized body for health and productivity management under the Group EHS Committee.
+The Healthcare Subcommittee is a specialized body for health and productivity management under the Sustainability Committee.
 The subcommittee takes the lead in promoting coordination among the health and productivity management officers of group companies, working with the labor union and health insurance society to plan and implement health and productivity management measures and ensure that they reach all employees.

 Promotion system structure (sustainable management promotion system)